aclysma/skulpin/README.md

 [workarounds listed here](https://github.com/alexcrichton/curl-rust/issues/239).
 Again, this should only affect you if you are running the non-default GNU toolchain.

+If you're using SDL2, see the [requirements for the SDL2 bindings](https://github.com/Rust-SDL2/rust-sdl2).

 ### MacOS

 All examples require the LunarG Validation layers and a Vulkan library that is visible in your `PATH`.
 An easy way to get started is to use the [LunarG Vulkan SDK](https://lunarg.com/vulkan-sdk/)

+If you're using SDL2, see the [requirements for the SDL2 bindings](https://github.com/Rust-SDL2/rust-sdl2).

 ### Linux

 All examples require the LunarG Validation layers and a Vulkan library that is visible in your `PATH`.
 An easy way to get started is to use the [LunarG Vulkan SDK](https://lunarg.com/vulkan-sdk/)

+If you're using SDL2, see the [requirements for the SDL2 bindings](https://github.com/Rust-SDL2/rust-sdl2).

 On linux you'll also need to link against bz2, GL, fontconfig, and freetype.